Learn About Additional Liability Insurance (ALI)

 Purchasing Additional Liability Insurance

-It is debatable whether you need a higher limit of liability coverage on a rental car than you have on your personal car.
-On one hand, you drive your personal auto way more often, putting you at a higher risk of an accident.
-On the other hand, a rental car may drive differently than what you are used to and you may be in an area you are not familiar with, making an accident a greater possibility.
+You may not need a higher limit of liability coverage on a rental car than you have for your personal car.
+On one hand, you drive your own car more often, which increases the risk of an accident.
+On the other, a rental car may handle and drive differently than yours, and you may be in an area you are not familiar with, which can make an accident a greater possibility.

 If you are thinking of increasing your liability coverage for a rental car, consider making the change on your personal policy instead.
 If you are the type that travels a lot, you could purchase umbrella coverage on your own policy, which will offer additional liability coverage.

 Generally, your existing insurance policy liability typically extends to a rental, which means you may not need to purchase additional insurance.

 Purchasing your state's minimum liability coverage may not cover the costs you incur in an accident.
 Preferred liability limits are 100,000/300,000.
 Up to $100,000 pays out per person and up to $300,000 per accident is allowed to pay out with these limits.
 Higher limits are available and recommended depending on your assets.

 You might also consider purchasing a Collision Damage Waiver (CDW), which is the most costly coverage provided to a person renting a car.
 A CDW can be beneficial to you because you are purchasing an agreement for the company to not hold you responsible for any damages or losses incurred while you a driving the rental.